 In my work with clients, I value an individualized approach, recognizing you as the expert in your own life.
 I aim to constantly grow my own skills, as well as rely on cultural humility to remain open to experiences different than my own.
 In my work, I most often utilize Person Centered Therapy, Cognitive Behavioral Therapy, and Acceptance and Commitment Therapy.
 I am trained and utilize Eye Movement Desensitization and Reprocessing therapy as needed with my clients to help when they are particularly stuck with a negative belief or memory.

-My internship at a Cancer Center combined with the passion I have for this work has lead me to focus on this extremely universal human experience of loss.
-If you are feeling lonely, broken, or out of control, know that you are not alone and it would be a privilege for me to walk alongside you at this time.
+This extremely universal human experience of loss can be debilitating and make you feel like you have no one.
+If you are feeling lonely, broken, or out of control, please know that you are not alone and it would be a privilege for me to walk alongside you at this time.

 Emily Basirico, LCMHC, MS, NCC